Traumatism/sipwi-lang/README.md

 `this is a comment`

 main <- fnc [] do
-    `variable names are global!`
     hello_world <- "Hello, world!"
     [hello_world] |> puts
 end
 ```

 ## Fibonacci

-(not fully implemented yet, but that how it should look)
+(not fully implemented yet, but that how it would look)

 ```
 fib <- fnc [n; a; b] do